laro/Cilia/README.md

           }
           ```
         - Not ~~`func<Number T> add(T x, y) -> T { return x + y }`~~
-    - For extension functions it is necessary to know the template parameter before we give the type name, that we want to extend.
+    - For extension function templates it is necessary to know the template parameter(s) for the type to be extended, before we write its name.
       So there we write
         - `func<type T, Int N> T[N]::size() -> Int { N }`
             - not ~~`func T[N]::size<type T, Int N>() -> Int { N }`~~